 Personas are the ultimate tool for empathizing with customers.
 They ask important questions about users so development teams can gain a deep understanding of the people who will use the product they’re working on.
 If you aren’t using personas yet, move it to the top of your to-do list.

 A persona asks important questions of the user to capture buying habits, pain points, behavioral patterns, demographics, and more.
-Using these directly within your User Story Maps or alongside your product roadmap will help you make the decisions that will bring the most value to the customer.
+Using these directly with your user story maps or alongside your product roadmap will help you make the decisions that will bring the most value to the customer.

 Easy Agile Personas for Jira configures directly with your current Jira projects.
 The app has the functionality to create and store customer personas natively in Jira software, so you can prioritize customer needs every step of the way.